nazavr322/airbus-ship-detection/README.md

 │   └── models         <- Scripts to define and train models │	├── functional.py    <- File with definitions of custom metrics and losses.
 │	├── models.py        <- File with model definitions.
+│	├── inference.py     <- Script to make predictions using trained model.
 │	└── train.py         <- Script to train model.
 │
 ├── .dvcignore         <- .gitignore analog for DVC.